chaiai/chaibot-og/README.md

 1. Flash JetPack 4.5.1 image to SD card
 2. Go through OEM installation with a monitor, mouse and keyboard attached (important for expanding SD card app directory from 14 GB to the full capacity of the SD card)
-3. perform sudo apt update / sudo apt full-upgrade
+3. perform sudo apt update / sudo apt full-upgrade / sudo apt autoremove
 4. git clone https://github.com/chaiai/chaibot.git

 Once you are connected to your local network and have the IP address (ifconfig from Terminal of Jetson), you can do the following steps with the Jetson directly with the monitor attached, or SSH into your Nano via a suitable client (most OS, including Windows now, have SSH built in to their terminal/command prompt) via <code>ssh username@123.456.1.123 [IP address of the Jetson]</code>